 Submitted by Samaritan’s Purse

-Shoebox gifts prepared by generous donors and filled with toys, hygiene items, and school supplies may be dropped off now during National Collection Week, Nov.
+Shoebox gifts prepared by generous donors and filled with toys, hygiene items and school supplies may be dropped off now during National Collection Week, Nov.
 14-21.
 More than 4,500 drop-off sites are now open.
 The Samaritan’s Purse project will collect its 200-millionth shoebox this year!

-Operation Christmas Child has been collecting and delivering shoebox gifts to children worldwide for more than two decades.
-This is a project everyone can still be part of, even with COVID-19 restrictions.
-There’s still time for individuals, families and groups to transform empty shoeboxes into fun gifts.
-The project partners with local churches across the globe to deliver these tangible expressions of God’s love to children in need.
-Find a step-by-step guide on the “How to Pack a Shoebox” webpage.
+Operation Christmas Child has been collecting and delivering shoebox gifts to children worldwide for nearly three decades.
+In 2022, Operation Christmas Child hopes to collect enough shoeboxes to reach another 11 million children.
+This season, there’s still time for individuals, families and groups to transform empty shoeboxes into fun gifts.
+The project of Samaritan’s Purse partners with local churches across the globe to deliver these tangible expressions of God’s love to children in need.
+Find a step-by-step guide on the how to pack a shoebox webpage.

 “This season, children around the world need a tangible reminder that there is hope and that God loves them,” said Franklin Graham, president of Samaritan’s Purse.
 “Through these shoebox gifts packed with special items, children also receive the opportunity to hear about the eternal hope found in Jesus Christ.”

-Individuals and families making plans to visit a drop-off location in their area can learn more about what to expect in this year’s curbside drop-off experience on the organization’s “Important COVID-19 Updates” webpage.
 Participants can find the nearest drop-off location and hours of operation as they make plans to drop off their shoebox gifts.
 The online lookup tool is searchable by city or ZIP code.
-Signs at each location will identify the curbside drop-off.
+Signs at each location will identify the drop off.

-Operation Christmas Child, a project of Samaritan’s Purse, seeks to demonstrate God’s love in a tangible way to children in need around the world and, together with the local church worldwide, to share the good news of Jesus Christ.
-Since 1993, Operation Christmas Child has collected and delivered more than 178 million gift-filled shoeboxes to children in more than 160 countries and territories.
+Operation Christmas Child, a project of Samaritan’s Purse, seeks to demonstrate God’s love in a tangible way to children in need around the world and, together with the local church worldwide, to share the Good News of Jesus Christ.
+Since 1993, Operation Christmas Child has collected and delivered more than 198 million gift-filled shoeboxes to children in more than 170 countries and territories.